exchange driving license in geneva

 For the first year, anyone can drive a car in Switzerland using their foreign driving licence.

-If your driver’s licence is in a language not recognized by the Swiss authorities (English, French, German or Italian) you will need to carry either an International Driver’s licence or an International Driving Permit which includes a translation of your driving licence.
+If your driver’s licence is in a language not recognized by the Swiss authorities (English, French, German or Italian) you will need to carry either an International Driver’s license or an International Driving Permit which includes a translation of your driving license.

 If you will be living in Switzerland for more than a year, you need to convert your foreign driving licence to a Swiss licence before the end of the first 12 months.
 Some nationalities will be able to convert their licence without taking any test at all, others will need to take the practical driving test, and some will need to take both a theory test and a practical driving test, depending on your nationality and country’s agreements with Switzerland.

 Bear in mind that applications can take some time to process so don’t leave it to the last moment.
-If you don’t get a Swiss driver's licence within a year your foreign driver's licence will become invalid and you will be unable to drive in Switzerland.
+If you don’t get a Swiss driver’s license within a year your foreign driver’s license will become invalid and you will be unable to drive in Switzerland.

 If you don’t exchange your foreign driver’s licence within a year, you will be unable to drive in Switzerland and may be required to take the theory and practical tests.
 If you miss the deadline.